icure/medtech-docs/sdks/references/classes/HealthcareElement.md

 • `Optional` **healthcareElementId**: `string`

-The logical id of the {{ healthcareElement }}, used to link together different versions of the same {{ healthcareElement }}.
+The logical id of the {{healthcareElement}}, used to link together different versions of the same {{healthcareElement}}.
 We encourage using either a v4 UUID or a HL7 Id.

 #### Defined in